daronphang/programming-resources/python/frameworks/fastAPI/dependencies.md

 ### Callables via Classes

 FastAPI checks if the object provided in Depends is callable (functions, classes).
-If you pass a 'callable' as a dependency, FastAPI will analyze the parameters and process them in the same way as the parmeters for a path operation function.
+If you pass a 'callable' as a dependency, FastAPI will analyze the parameters and process them in the same way as the parameters for a path operation function.

 ```py
 from typing import Union